 10. Cold showers speed up muscle recovery.
 If you’re an athlete, or someone like me who walks a crazy high amount of miles when traveling and exploring locations, then you might know that taking an ice bath after intense training is one of the best things you can do for a faster recovery.
 But you don’t need a high tech training facility with cold water submersion to be able to achieve these benefits.
-Just take a cold shower.
+Just enjoy the benefits of cold showers.

 Although it won’t be as effective as a fully submersed ice bath, it will improve circulation, and help remove some lactic acid.
 Try alternating between very hot and very cold to let the blood come and go to the surface.
 Your muscles will thank you.

 11. They wake you up and then put you to sleep!
 Obviously, an ice cold shower is going to get you up in the morning.
 We already talked about how they increase your alertness.
 If you have trouble getting up and energized for the day, cold showers will change this.

 Ironically, while cold showers wake you up in the AM, cold therapy is one of the best ways to get an incredible night’s sleep.
 Strange but true, a cold shower at night puts you straight to bed.
 Scottish Showers are a great technique for dealing with changing time zones and needing a good night’s sleep.